Plugily-Projects/plugily-projects.github.io/docs/buildbattle/development/developer-api.md

 ```

 :::warning
-**Warn!** You should check is arena name exist otherwise it will throw NullPointerException
+You should check is arena name exist otherwise it will throw NullPointerException
 :::

  After that you can check for `#isCancelled()` if join attempt was cancelled or not.